kryzhovnik/neprivet/README.md

 # Ne Privet

-This is Uzbek translation of the classical [www.nohello.com](http://www.nohello.com) page.
+This is Uzbek translation of the classical NoHello page.
 The translation is hosted on [https://nometa.uz](https://neprivet.ru).

 ## Contributors